Water Quality InformationWritten By Actual ExpertsRSS

 - A TDS tester is not sensitive enough to measure toxic levels of lead, chromium-6, or arsenic, even if they are present in a sample.
 This is because the reading displayed on an inexpensive TDS meter is in parts per million, while things like lead, chromium-6, and arsenic are toxic at part per billion concentrations (1000 times lower).
 Using a TDS meter to measure ppb lead concentrations in tap water is like trying to use a car’s odometer to measure a child's height….
 It's the wrong tool.
 For example, the water sample shown on the right hand side of this article's header image has lead levels that are 100x the EPA limit, and the TDS reading teetered between 000 and 001.

-Do Hydroviv Filters Lower TDS?
+Do Hydroviv Filters Lower TDS/ppm?

 No. Hydroviv’s filters selectively filter harmful things from your water (like lead, chromium-6, pesticides, pharmaceuticals, petroleum products, disinfection byproducts), and things that make water taste and smell bad (chlorine, chloramine, sulfur).
 Hydroviv’s home water filtration systems don’t remove minerals like calcium and magnesium because there’s no reason to.
-In fact, we use some types of filtration media that actually add minerals to the water, so TDS levels in water filtered through a Hydroviv system are sometimes slightly higher than unfiltered water.
+In fact, we use some types of filtration media that actually add minerals to the water, so TDS/ppm levels in water filtered through a Hydroviv system are sometimes slightly higher than unfiltered water.

-No. There is absolutely no reason to drink low TDS or deionized water.
+No. There is absolutely no reason to drink low TDS/ppm or deionized water.
 If you are concerned about water quality, put the money toward the purchase of an effective drinking water filter that removes harmful contaminants from your water.

-If you have a TDS meter (like this one), we recommend giving it to a curious child who has an interest in science!
-Use the opportunity to teach them about dissolved minerals by encouraging them to test different types of water (e.g. distilled, rain, river, lake) and try to explain their findings!
+If you have a TDS/ppm meter (like this one), we recommend giving it to a curious child who has an interest in science!
+Use this opportunity to teach them about dissolved minerals by encouraging them to test different types of water (e.g. distilled, rain, river, lake) and try to explain their findings!
 Feel free to reach out to us at (firstname.lastname@example.org for educational ideas involving TDS meters).

 Other Great Articles That We Think You'll Enjoy:How EPA Regulations For Lead Are Protecting Municipalities, Not Citizens